How to Actually Keep Your Financial New Year's Resolutions

 Two popular strategies for paying off credit card debt are the avalanche and snowball methods.
 The avalanche method is exactly as it sounds: pay off the card with the highest interest rate first.
 Meanwhile, the snowball method grows bigger over time: begin by paying off your smallest debt first and build momentum with each retired debt.

-If those don’t work for you, try a .
+If those don’t work for you, try a personal loan.
 High interest rates on credit card balances can take a toll over time, and consolidating your debt into one monthly payment could save you money in the long run.
 A personal loan could help you secure a lower interest rate, a lower payment, and have the convenience of one payment.
 Since personal loans have set terms, you also know the exact date your debt will be paid off.
 Retire your debt sooner, and your credit card will thank you.

 Resolution: Budget Better